btcsuite/btcd/README.md

 =======

 Package btcwire implements the bitcoin wire protocol.
-A comprehensive suite of tests is provided to ensure proper functionality.
+A comprehensive suite of tests with 100% test coverage is provided to ensure proper functionality.
 See `test_coverage.txt` for the gocov coverage report.
 Alternatively, if you are running a POSIX OS, you can run the `cov_report.sh` script for a real-time report.
 Package btcwire is licensed under the liberal ISC license.

 There is an associated blog post about the release of this package [here](https://blog.conformal.com/btcwire-the-bitcoin-wire-protocol-package-from-btcd/).